hristo1/TaskProject/README.md

-# TaskProject
+﻿# TaskProject
 =======

+###

-### What exactly does this project ? ###
+What exactly does this project ?
+###

-This project has been created with educational purposes.
+This project has been created with educational purposes(done for 3 days).
 It is fully functional.
 It is a WinForms application which implements EF, divided into user interface and Data Access.

 Project's module consists of: